code0monkey1/react-interview-file-explorer/README.md

 ### *Creating a useTree hook*

+The useTree hook allows for the above mentioned functional requirements to be afforded .

+We will recursively modify the  initial state of the useTree hook , for all the operations .

+> Do keep in mind that the state needs to be `deepCopied` , before being modified , as direct modification is not allowed to the react state

 ### *Testing a react hook ( testing useTree )*

 1. Use the `renderHook`  for rendering a hook.